 - probation or parole violation disqualification

 - intentional program violation disqualification

-- If an EU’s only income is excluded educational income, excluded reimbursement, or excluded vendor payment, any expense covered by that income is not deductible.
+- If a household’s only income is excluded educational income, excluded reimbursement, or excluded vendor payment, any expense covered by that income is not deductible.
 Refer to 1115.035.01 Disallowed Expenses.